Stein's method for the matrix normal distribution: Examples

+\begin{remark}[Positive definite iterates] The unregularized updates in \eqref{eq:w.Sigma.update} and \eqref{eq:w.Psi.update} are understood on the event that all inverse square roots are well-defined.
+Thus, starting from $\Psi^{(0)}\in\mathcal{S}_{++}^{\nu}$, one assumes inductively that $\Sigma^{(t+1)}\in\mathcal{S}_{++}^{d}$ before forming $\smash{\big(\Sigma^{(t+1)}\big)^{-1/2}}$, and that $\Psi^{(t+1)}\in\mathcal{S}_{++}^{\nu}$ before the next iteration.
+Since $W\in\mathcal{S}_{+}^{\nu}$ and $U\in\mathcal{S}_{+}^{d}$, the right-hand sides are always nonnegative definite; they are positive definite exactly under the corresponding finite-sample full-rank conditions.
+If such a condition fails, one may use a ridge version, replacing the two right-hand sides by the same expressions plus $\varepsilon I_d$ and $\varepsilon I_{\nu}$, respectively, with $\varepsilon>0$, followed if desired by the same identifiability rescaling.
+This keeps the iterates in the positive definite cones and is a finite-sample numerical regularization, not a modification of the population Stein moment equations above. \end{remark}

 The weighted formulation \eqref{eq:w.Sigma.update}--\eqref{eq:w.Psi.update} admits several immediate uses.
-First, choosing diagonal $W$ and $U$ allows row/column importance weighting or simple missingness masks, as the following example illustrates.
+First, choosing diagonal $W$ and $U$ allows row/column importance weighting and, after passing to the observed marginal, simple missingness masks, as the following example illustrates.

 \begin{example}[Row/column missingness, $\nu=d=2$] A common practical situation is that an entire row or column of each observation is systematically unavailable.
-For instance, suppose that for every replicate $\mathfrak{X}\in\R^{2\times 2}$, we only observe the second row (e.g., sensor~1 failed, or a subject‐level feature cannot be recorded).
+For instance, suppose that for every replicate $\mathfrak{X}\in\R^{2\times 2}$, we only observe the second row (e.g., sensor~1 failed, or a subject-level feature cannot be recorded).
 Writing

 the row mask $P$ reflects which rows are observed (here, only row 2) and the column mask~$Q$ reflects which columns are observed (here, all columns).
 Write the actually observed data as